19hours/sg-statutes/Acts/Corruption, Drug Trafficking and Other Serious Crimes (Confiscation of Benefits) Act.md

 [25/99]

+[Act 21 of 2014 wef 01/09/2014]

 (2) Where an order is made under subsection (1)(b), section 62A of the Evidence Act (Cap.
 97) shall apply, with the necessary modifications, as if the defendant were a witness.

 [4B

 [25/99]

-### Assessing benefits of drug trafficking
+### Assessing benefits of drug dealing

 7\.—(1) Subject to section 28, for the purposes of this Act —

-(a) the benefits derived by any person from drug trafficking shall be any property or interest therein (including income accruing from such property or interest) held by the person at any time, whether before or after 30th November 1993, being property or interest disproportionate to his known sources of income and the holding of which cannot be explained to the satisfaction of the court; and
+(a) the benefits derived by any person from drug dealing shall be any property or interest therein (including income accruing from such property or interest) held by the person at any time, whether before or after 30th November 1993, being property or interest disproportionate to his known sources of income and the holding of which cannot be explained to the satisfaction of the court; and

+[Act 21 of 2014 wef 01/09/2014]

-(b) the value of the benefits derived by him from drug trafficking shall be the aggregate of the values of the properties and interests therein referred to in paragraph (a).
+(b) the value of the benefits derived by him from drug dealing shall be the aggregate of the values of the properties and interests therein referred to in paragraph (a).

 [25/99]

+[Act 21 of 2014 wef 01/09/2014]

-(2) For the purpose of assessing the value of the benefits derived by the defendant from drug trafficking in a case where a confiscation order has previously been made against him, the court shall leave out of account any such benefits of drug trafficking or criminal conduct that are shown to the court to have been taken into account in determining the amount to be recovered under that order.
+(2) For the purpose of assessing the value of the benefits derived by the defendant from drug dealing in a case where a confiscation order has previously been made against him, the court shall leave out of account any such benefits of drug dealing or criminal conduct that are shown to the court to have been taken into account in determining the amount to be recovered under that order.

 [5

 [25/99]

+[Act 21 of 2014 wef 01/09/2014]

 ### Assessing benefits derived from criminal conduct